 Let’s begin with an examination of the most recent admissions data.

-Villanova: Acceptance Rate – Class of 2026
+Villanova: Acceptance Rate – 2023

-Villanova: Early Decision & Early Action Acceptance Rate
+Villanova Early Decision Acceptance Rate

 Villanova offers both ED I and ED II, with November 15 and January 15 deadlines.